dtdo90/Deep_Graph_Library_Tutorials/README.md

 # Deep_Graph_Library_Tutorials
 We go through steps in creating GNNs with DGL.
-We will cover the following topics.
-In each case, we implement the graph convolution layer (GCN, SageConv, GAT) from scratch and compare it with the built-in function from DGL.
+We will cover common graph convolution layers including GCN, SageConv, GAT.
+In each case, we implement the convolution layer from scratch and compare it with the built-in function from DGL.
 1. GNN with GCN
 2. GNN with GraphSage
 3. Link prediction with GraphSage